|

 I had convinced myself that the police were already out there, marking the crime scene.

-I moved to the edge of the window, peering out and examining the grounds.
+I moved back to the edge of the window, taking my time, soaking in every little detail I could perceive.
 The rain had scoured everything.
-Even the ledge was clean.
+Even the outside ledge was clean.

 “Olivia, stop.”
 It didn’t.